emirkantul/csp-slant-puzzle-solver/README.md

 # csp-slant-puzzle-solver
-slant puzzle solver algorithm using CSP and A*.
-Sabanci University AI practices.
+Sabanci University AI practices, slant puzzle solver algorithm using CSP and A*.
+Please refer to CS404_Spring23_a2.pdf for more.